FHadizadeh/Internship/README.md

 This repo contains my internship project.

-in the first step: I implemented a retrieval system for persian address data using Elasticsearch.
+first step: I implemented a retrieval system for persian address data using Elasticsearch.